 I’ve written about the importance of putting down your editing pen and taking up the job of public speaking practice.
-(In this photo, the Bushwackers Drum and Bugle Corps are practicing in Weehawken, NJ.)
+(In the photo below, the Bushwackers Drum and Bugle Corps are practicing in Weehawken, NJ.)

 If you don’t practice, you don’t get good.
 So you’re willing, right?